 2.8 The parties shall continuously liaise throughout the Construction Programme and Commissioning Programme and each shall provide to the other all information relating to in the case of the User the User’s Works and in the case of The Company the Construction Works reasonably necessary to assist the other in performance of that other’s part of the Works, and shall use all reasonable endeavours to coordinate and integrate their respective part of the Works.
 There shall be on-site meetings between representatives of the parties at intervals to be agreed between the parties.
 Each party shall deliver to the other party a written report of progress during each calendar quarter within 7 days of the end of that quarter.

-Users in the capacity of a Directly Connected Distribution System where works are required in respect of a BELLA or a Relevant Embedded Medium Power Station or a Relevant Embedded Small Power Station insert the following
+Users in the capacity of a Directly Connected Distribution System where works are required in respect of a BELLA or a Relevant Embedded Power Station insert the following

 [“2.8 The parties shall continuously liaise throughout the Construction Programme and Commissioning Programme and each shall provide to the other all information relating to its own Works reasonably necessary to assist the other in performance of that other’s part of the Works, and shall use all reasonable endeavours to coordinate and integrate their respective part of the Works.
 There shall be on-site meetings between representatives of the parties at intervals to be agreed between the parties.
 The User shall also provide to The Company such information as The Company shall reasonably request and which the User is entitled to disclose in respect of the Developer’s Project.
 Each party shall deliver to the other party where requested a written report of progress during each calendar quarter (including in the case of the User progress on the Developer’s Project to the extent that the User has such information and is entitled to disclose it) within 7 days of the end of that quarter.”]